 Finally, although the Green revolution was initiated in the country during the sixties to maximize the benefit of agricultural output, the impact of that revolution has now faded and hence a new revolution in agribusiness needs to be ushered in.
 However, one needs to keep in mind that such agribusiness revolutions may have significant adverse impacts in the global warming and climate change front facing the country.
-Given the well-documented vulnerability of the country to the adverse impacts of global warming and ecological imbalances, and many other vagaries of nature (floods, droughts, water-logging and salination, deforestation, among others), there is need for environment-friendly management of agribusiness so as minimize the adverse impacts from the growth of this sector to the country's further ecological imbalances and environmental degradation.
+Given the well-documented vulnerability of the country to the adverse impacts of global warming and ecological imbalances, and many other vagaries of nature (floods, droughts, water-logging and salination, deforestation, among others), there is need for environment-friendly management of agribusiness so as to minimize the adverse impacts of the growth of this sector on further ecological imbalances and environmental degradation in the country.

 Before concluding, however, a few limitations of the paper need to be mentioned as follows.
 First, given the exploratory nature of the study, the paper refrained from rigorous primary data collection and evaluation on the agribusiness sector.
-Second, the paper did not go into details on the analysis of any specific sub-sector within agribusiness, such as fisheries, poultry production, or fruit and vegetables processing, etc. Third, the paper did not discuss and evaluate the status, effectiveness, and weaknesses of any specific agribusiness policy of the government due to exploratory nature of the study.
-Fourth but not the least, given the exploratory nature of the study, the recommendations suggested in the paper remained at a very general level without going into details about recommending any specific policies and programs.
+Second, the paper did not go into details on the analysis of any specific sub-sector within agribusiness, such as fisheries, poultry production, or fruit and vegetables processing.
+Third, the paper did not discuss and evaluate the status, effectiveness, and weaknesses of any specific agribusiness policy of the government.
+Fourth but not the least, the recommendations suggested in the paper remain at a very general level without going to recommend any specific policies and programs.

-The authors hope that these weaknesses and limitations of this study should be useful in giving direction to and encourage further research by others in this general area.
+The authors hope that despite its weaknesses and limitations, the study should be useful in giving direction to and encourage further research by others in this area.
 As mentioned before, the level of current research on agribusiness in Bangladesh is limited at best.
 Much further research and detailed analysis and evaluation would be needed in order to understand this important sector.
 It is hoped that such research would be forthcoming in the future for the benefit of academics, researchers, practitioners, and policy-makers of the country.